nukopian/DBIx-Squirrel/README.md

 from the database.
 This may be an ARRAYREF or a HASHREF.

 To change this property, simply provide the new value as the argument.
-When used to change the buffer-size, a reference to the iterator is returned.
+When used to change the slicing strategy, a reference to the iterator is returned.

 The following package global defines the default setting: